matsuand/docs.docker.jp/develop/develop-images/build_enhancements.md

 Solution : secure your registry properly.
 You can get SSL certificates from Let's Encrypt for free.
 See https://docs.docker.com/registry/deploying/

+{% comment %}
+#### image not found when the private registry is running on Sonatype Nexus version < 3.15
+{% endcomment %}
+{: #image-not-found-when-the-private-registry-is-running-on-sonatype-nexus-version--315 }
 #### image not found when the private registry is running on Sonatype Nexus version < 3.15

 If you are running a private registry using Sonatype Nexus version < 3.15, and receive an error similar to the following :